p2pderivatives/ldk-sample/README.md

 Back to the first terminal:
 ```
-Enter 1 for LN functions, 2 for DLC, 3 for wallet
+Enter 1 for LN functions, 2 for wallet
->3
+>2
 > getbalance
 Balance: 200000
-Enter 1 for LN functions, 2 for DLC, 3 for wallet
+Enter 1 for LN functions, 2 for wallet
 >1
-LDK startup successful.
 To view available commands: "help".
-LDK logs are available at <your-supplied-ldk-data-dir-path>/.ldk/logs
-Local Node ID is 025ba196b3257938b02032f806d1ef6edd8403b5a3a5df8b5549429090e615a9ac.
 > openchannel 02f7486899f42946a19d5f5bbdfb537d91e200dfda85408b014600a18255e53014@127.0.0.1:9001 180000
 EVENT: initiated channel with peer 02f7486899f42946a19d5f5bbdfb537d91e200dfda85408b014600a18255e53014.
-Enter 1 for LN functions, 2 for DLC, 3 for wallet
+Enter 1 for LN functions, 2 for wallet
 >
 ```
 (replace the node id with that of the second instance)